March 12, 2026

 The regulatory crackdowns are being felt by several cryptocurrency exchanges, who have in some cases, requested authorities to regulate them.

-To this effect, digital asset exchanges and have cautiously treaded the cryptocurrency sector, placing a high emphasis on regulatory and internal fraud control.
+To this effect, digital asset exchanges Gemini and Coinbase have cautiously treaded the cryptocurrency sector, placing a high emphasis on regulatory and internal fraud control.
 Additionally, these exchanges selectively list coins, usually after an elaborate vetting process.